newsman2/cz4071/README.md

 A: It is not recommended to generate a random network with more than a 1000 nodes unless you are using a super-computer.
 As it requires a long amount of processing time.

 Q: Unable to run the server!
 A: Please note that you have to install all of the required libraries versions in ns-requirements.txt.
 Any missing library might cause an error.

+Q: Application not executing after inputting the values.
+A: Please close each interactive diagram prompt in order for the application to continue running.
+Do not worry all the images are saved in uploads/plot/ folder.
+You can view all images after loading into the next page.